 Here is the generic ramen broth formula: Dashi + Pork and/or Chicken broth = Ramen Broth

 Unlike most Western soups, where we usually only have one broth in a dish, ramen uses at least two, sometimes 3 or more.
 The more creative ramen shops will play with ingredients like shrimp, lobster, duck, and more.

 Now, onto the star: the tonkotsu ramen broth itself.
-Like I said, it’s rich and creamy, without a drop of dairy.
+As I said, it's rich and creamy, without a drop of dairy.
 How?

-Tonkotsu ramen broth is boiled for a long time, I’m talking at least twelve to eighteen hours.
-I’ve even seen places that boil it down for 60 hours, though they are making a commercial amount for restaurants so I get it.
-It’s at a low rolling boil for such a long time so the fat, skin, and marrow are fully leached out of the ingredients and emulsified into the broth itself, creating that creamy mouth feel and intensely meaty flavor.
+Tonkotsu ramen broth is boiled, -not simmered- BOILED, for a long time, I'm talking at least twelve to eighteen hours.
+I've even seen places that boil it down for 60 hours, though they are making a commercial amount for restaurants so I get it.
+All those uncommon ingredients are full of the good stuff we're looking for: collagen, nutrients, and fat, which emulsify and create a creamy mouth feel.

 Here, I made a shoyu tare, where it's soy sauce, mirin, sake, and other ingredients that have been simmered together.
 It adds a depth of umami flavor that is the exact flavor I experienced at our favorite ramen place here.

 The toppings are vast, but traditionally, they're enoki mushrooms, bamboo shoots, bean sprouts, nori (seaweed), aji tamago (marinated soft boiled eggs), garlic oil, naruto (that weird white thing with the pink swirl), and chashu, the braised pork belly with shoyu sauce.